emptymalei/research-notes/docs/collective/dispersion-relation-and-crossing.rst

 -------------------------------------------------

-What does a backward emission mean?
-Is it somewhat equivalent to a crossing spectrum without backward emission?
+What does backward emission mean?
+Is it somewhat equivalent to crossing spectrum without backward emission?

 .. figure:: assets/dispersion-relation-and-crossing/lsaMAAROPltDB-WC4-and-C4.png